flintproject/Flint/README.md

 PHML and SBML.

 * It can solve ordinary differential equations numerically, and more.
-* It runs on Windows, Mac OS X, Linux etc.
+* It runs on Windows, macOS, Linux etc.
 * It provides graphical user interface on top of command-line interface.

 See INSTALL to build and install Flint from source.